cueaz/vite-plugin-keywords/packages/vite-plugin-keywords/README.md

 > [!NOTE]
 > A Rollup version of this plugin, `rollup-plugin-keywords`, is also available.
 The primary difference is that the Vite plugin utilizes the `hotUpdate` hook to incrementally collect keywords and update modules and types during development.
 While this documentation is written primarily for the Vite plugin, the setup is almost identical—just add `rollup-plugin-keywords` to your Rollup configuration.

-A Vite plugin that provides a way to use minifiable `Symbols` (keywords) in place of string literals and object keys, offering a potential strategy for aggressive minification.
+A Vite plugin that provides a way to use minifiable `Symbols` (keywords) in place of string literals and object keys, offering a potential strategy for aggressive minification/obfuscation.

 This approach introduces a trade-off between a small reduction in bundle size and an increase in code complexity.
-It is best suited for ~~applications where every byte counts~~ minification nerds.
+It is best suited for ~~applications where every byte counts~~ minification/obfuscation nerds.

 ## Rationale